SkygearIO/guides/cloud-db/record-acl/ios.md

 SKYContainer.default().publicCloudDatabase.defineCreationAccess(withRecordType: "plan", roles: [Manager]) { /* ... */ }
 ```

-## Example: An Inhouse Collaborative Editing Application
+## Example: An In-house Collaborative Editing Application

-For example, you want to design the security model for an inhouse collaborative
+For example, you want to design the security model for an in-house collaborative
 editing application.
 Each employee may join a group and create files, only
 group member have access to the files of the group.